-Having in one’s possession a document that is functionally a live ballot outside of a polling place, absent permission for such as part of the fulfillment of a statutory obligation along with the presence of accompanying chain of custody procedures, is a crime (N.C.G.S.
+Having in one’s possession a document that is, functionally or literally, a live ballot outside of a polling place absent permission for such as part of the fulfillment of a statutory obligation along with the presence of accompanying chain of custody procedures, is a crime (N.C.G.S.
 163-273(a)(2); N.C.G.S.
 163-275(9) (situationally)).

 Sample ballots for each jurisdiction are usually available starting 60-90 days before an election, and are always available by 45 days prior to an election, unless the election in question is a second primary, special election, or municipal election following a primary the month before (in the last case, most of the municipal general ballot will be available prior to a municipal primary, excepting only the contest/contests involved in the primary, as it has not yet been determined who will be listed for those contests).

-Regardless of time frame, when the sample ballots have been created and released, those applicable to each respective county will be available in most or all the following places:
+Regardless of time frame, once the sample ballots have been created and released, those applicable to each respective county will be available in most or all the following places:

 - Posted at county Board of Elections offices

 - Posted on county Board of Elections websites